Our Houston DWI Defense Lawyer Can Help You Today

 Keep in mind: You must file the paperwork to request the hearing within 15 days from the date of your arrest.
 If you fail to request the hearing within this time period, you will automatically lose your license on the 40th day after the day you were arrested on suspicion of DWI.

-What Are Potential Defenses?
+What Are Potential Defenses to a DWI Charge?

 When you have an experienced DWI defense attorney from Michael P. Fleming & Associates, P.C., by your side, the attorney will explore all defenses available to you.
 Those defenses may include: